 [1] Objectives

-The Project is focussed on the application of machine learning to predict maintenance work required on rail ballast (the track bed on which sleepers lie).
+The Project is focussed on the application of machine learning to model the condition of rail ballast (the track bed on which sleepers lie) with the aim of better informing maintenance decisions.
 The project is being undertaken for Queensland Rail, a major Australian public rail network.

 The project objectives include: